 Robotics is one of the many sectors that are in the position to be benefitted from the merger of AI of 5G.
 This type of unification would enable robotics to produce intelligent robots to act within a broader range of environments.
-There is always a high chance of them being misused for defence purposes and monitoring the masses.
+There is always a high chance of them being misused for defense purposes and monitoring the masses.
 But on the other hand, they have a high potential to be useful in hospitals and infirmaries.

 How 5G will help AI?

-Vendors who deal with AI prominently has started considering the significance of 5G.
+Vendors who deal with AI prominently have started considering the significance of 5G.
 Tech giant like NVIDIA is making a significant investment in various 5G-based services – service, for example, that help enhance the mobility, and interact with edge environments and Internet of Things (IoT).
 5G is expected to deliver value to the AI sector in some of the following ways.

 Massive device concurrency

 Concurrency plays a huge role in scaling out your product.
-In order to take advantage of the multi-access edge computing system, you need to connect to the neighbouring mobiles, sensors, and any other 5G enabled devices.
+In order to take advantage of the multi-access edge computing system, you need to connect to the neighboring mobiles, sensors, and any other 5G enabled devices.

-It’s evident that 5G can support up to 1 million concurrent edge devices in a square kilometre of area.
+It’s evident that 5G can support up to 1 million concurrent edge devices in a square kilometer of area.
 You barely ever even come close to that threshold for sparsely populated countryside or suburban regions.
 But for the densely packed metropolitan regions where the population density can easily cross the 10000/sq. km mark (sometimes reaching 25000+/sq. km) it becomes relevant.

 It’s no secret that the latency in 5G connections is much lower compared to the 3G or even 4G connections.
 The principal advantage of using 5G is its unparalleled speed.
 The average latency, for example, for 4G is nearly 50 milliseconds whereas for 5G it becomes as low as 1 millisecond.